 - Select Export vCard to download your contacts.

 You can now import your vCard file into Gmail, Outlook, or any other contact management service.
+We’ve looked at how to sync your iPhone contacts to Gmail if you need more instructions.

 New Phone, Who Dis?